Scheduled at 11:15am in Virtual C on Wednesday, November 18.#32418

 - Universally designed learning can create access to Math concepts and survive the switch to online learning.

-- Math tools with accessibility built-in provide support while common found objects provide interaction
+- Math tools with accessibility built-in provide support and pairing these with manipulatives reinforces the concepts.

 Cognitive/Learning, Mobility, Vision